adjustleads/vad-node/README.md

 - Decodes MP3 files using the lame library
 - Processes the decoded audio with VAD
-- Can save detected speech segments as WAV files
+- Can save detected speech segments as MP3 files

 ### Data Flow